devSarika/devSarika/README.md

 ### Hi there 👋 Im Sarika
 I am currently a final year engineeering undergrad studying in the stream of Information Technology.
 Developing and coding are the two most exciting things that bring out the best in me.
-I am always interested to learn anything.
+I am always interested to learn anything new.

 - 🔭 I’m currently working on Fullstack development